puffyCid/artemis-api/artemis-docs/docs/Contributing/overview.md

 From the root of the artemis repo:

-- `/artemis-core` workspace containsthe library component of artemis.
+- `core/` workspace containsthe library component of artemis.
 The bulk of the code is located here
-- `/cli` workspace contains the executable component artemis.
+- `cli/` workspace contains the executable component artemis.
-- `/server` workspace contains the experimental server component of artemis.
+- `server/` workspace contains the experimental server component of artemis.
 Its currently experimental

-From `/artemis-core` directory:
+From `core/` directory:

-- `/src` contains the source code of `artemis-core`.
-- `/tests` contains test data and integration tests

-From the `artemis-core/src/` directory
+From the `core/src/` directory

 | Directory  | Description                                                                                                                                                                                                            |
 | ---------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |